-Ask friends, family, work associates and other professionals you trust, like your accountant or lawyer, for referrals.
+Start by asking for referrals from friends, family, work colleagues and professionals you trust, like your accountant or lawyer.
 Keep in mind that what's good for one person may not be good for another.

 You can also contact your local securities regulator to find out who is registered in your area.
 The Mutual Fund Dealers Association of Canada (MFDA) and the Investment Industry Regulatory Organization of Canada (IIROC) can give you a list of registered member firms.
-You can also contact the Investment Counsel Association of Canada (ICAC), the Financial Planners Standards Council (FPSC) or the Institut québécois de planification financière (IQPF) for additional information.
+You can also contact the Portfolio Management Association of Canada (PMAC), the Financial Planners Standards Council (FPSC) or the Institut québécois de planification financière (IQPF) for additional information.